 Cross Border Issues – Wills and Succession25 Mar 2019 | Jan Atkinson

 An increasing number of individuals have connections with more than one jurisdiction.
 Conflicting rules can significantly affect their estate planning needs and requirements.
-With increasing globalization of people and their property, those rules will become more important in the future.
+With the increasing globalization of people and their property, those rules will become more important in the future.
 Appropriate professional advice has to be tailored to each client’s individual circumstances.

 Jan Atkinson, partner and head of the wills, probate and disputed estates department at Osbornes discusses the rules applying to English law.

 Although we are concerned with getting it right before death, that can be done only in the context of the rules that apply after death.
 Under English law, and under systems based on English law, the primary rules are these

 Personal capacity to make a will of movables — mental ability, age, status —depends on the law of the testator’s domicile.

 The essential validity of a will — the legal ability of a testator to dispose of property by will at all — depends, so far as it deals with movables, on the law of the testator’s domicile.
 So far as it deals with immovables its essential validity depends on the law of the situs of the immovables.

 The formal validity of a will — the need for writing, witnesses and so on —depends on satisfying the requirements of one or other of several different systems of law.

 The construction of the will depends on the law expressly or impliedly chosen by the testator.

 The validity of a revocation of a will by a new will depends on the validity of the new one; but the validity of a free-standing revocation depends on the testator’s domicile at the time.